Depression & Low Mood

 Talking therapies, which involve speaking to a trained professional, can help you explore your depression and discuss any feelings that may be concerning you.
 Another treatment is antidepressants which can be prescribed by your GP and taken alongside talking therapy or on their own.
 For information about antidepressants, visit NHS Choices.
 The type of treatment which suits you will depend on the severity of your depression and it’s recommended you speak with your GP to assess your symptoms.
 For mild cases of depression, treatment can often be through developing coping techniques, such as mindfulness, breathwork, learning healthy thoughts patterns through CBT or making lifestyle changes, such as exercising, getting outdoors into nature, reducing alcohol intake and eating healthy.

-Many people with depression seek support, whether it’s through a mental health support service, a community wellbeing service, speaking to someone through a helpline or getting counselling such as talking therapy, CBT, life coaching or creative therapies.
+Many people with depression seek support, whether it’s through a crisis support service, a community wellbeing service, speaking to someone through a helpline or getting counselling such as talking therapy, CBT, life coaching or creative therapies.

 If you or someone you know may be experiencing depression, it’s important to reach out and get help.